DPDK/dpdk/doc/guides/sample_app_ug/ip_reassembly.rst

 -----------

 The following sections provide some explanation of the sample application code.
-As mentioned in the overview section, the initialization and run-time paths are very similar to those of the L2 forwarding application
+As mentioned in the overview section, the initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual`.
-(see Chapter 9 "L2 Forwarding Sample Application" for more information).
 The following sections describe aspects that are specific to the IP reassemble sample application.

 IPv4 Fragment Table Initialization